Biofeedback for Cancer

 Electrodermal activity.
 This measures changes in perspiration rate.

 Finger pulse devices.
-These can measure blood pressure, oxygen level, and/or heart rate.
+These can measure blood pressure, oxygen level, or heart rate.

-Once the electronic devices record these body signals, a biofeedback technician may recommend physical and mental exercises designed to teach a person how to relax and change the functions being measured.
+Once the electronic devices record these body signals, a biofeedback technician may recommend physical and mental exercises designed to teach you how to relax and change the functions being measured.
 Biofeedback technicians are trained and nationally certified.

-Are there any possible problems or complications associated with biofeedback?
+Are there any possible problems or complications linked to biofeedback?

 There are no known side effects of this therapy.

 Biofeedback, as an addition to your cancer treatment plan, has the potential to be pleasant and productive, improving quality of life.
-However, it should not replace the care and treatment provided by your cancer care team.
-Always consult your health care provider for more information.
+But it should not replace the care and treatment from your cancer care team.
+Always talk with your healthcare provider for more information.